7 Things I Wish I Knew Before Starting an Agency

 While that helped, and gave me a solid foundation to work with, I’ve learned so much over the last six years.

-I wanted to do this episode to give you a little behind-the-scenes of my own business, especially as a lot of what I currently see out there really hypes of the agency model as being a fast and easy way to “scale” your service business.
+I wanted to do this episode to give you a little behind-the-scenes of my own business, especially as a lot of what I currently see out there really hypes up the agency model as being a fast and easy way to “scale” your service business.

 Have I been able to grow my business?
 Absolutely.
 But it hasn’t been fast or easy by any stretch of the imagination.
+And it’s definitely not the glitzy version of starting an agency you see in Facebook ads.

 So here are seven things I wish I knew before I started on this journey.
 I’m sure I’d still go ahead, but I could have saved myself some time, stress and money along the way.